 When mid-career candidates have multiple opportunities open to them, attracting their attention means offering exactly what these candidates are looking for.

-Build and Promote a Strong Company Culture
+Build and Promote Strong Culture Within You Financial Institution

 By identifying what makes their financial services firm unique, even smaller players in the industry can position themselves as major competitors for top mid-career talent, says executive career coach Tim Windhof.